Zechmn/ProductReviewCardComponent/replit.md

 This is a Frontend Mentor challenge implementation that showcases a responsive product preview card component for a perfume product.
 The project demonstrates modern HTML5 and CSS3 techniques to create a clean, responsive card layout that adapts between mobile and desktop viewports.
 The component features semantic HTML structure, responsive images using the `<picture>` element, and CSS flexbox for layout management.

+## Recent Changes

+### September 28, 2025
+- **CSS Code Quality Improvements**: Comprehensive refactoring to improve maintainability and accessibility
+  - Added CSS custom properties for all colors and fonts to reduce code duplication
+  - Improved responsive design with relative units (rem) instead of fixed pixels
+  - Enhanced accessibility with proper `:focus-visible` styles for keyboard navigation
+  - Added intermediate breakpoint for better medium-screen experience
+  - Standardized formatting and eliminated inconsistent spacing throughout stylesheet
+  - Fixed image layout to span full container height with no bottom padding

 ## User Preferences

 Preferred communication style: Simple, everyday language.